 The Ultimate Trail Running Gear Guide: What To Wear Trail Running

-If you’ve reached this trail running gear guide because you’re new to trail running and are looking for trail running gear and trail running tips for newcomers, then definitely also head over to read our Trail Running For Beginners Guide next.
+If you’ve reached this trail running gear guide because you’re new to trail running and are looking for trail running gear and trail running tips for newcomers, then don’t forget to read our Trail Running For Beginners Guide and browse through our Running 101 pages for a load of great expert running tips and advice.

 If you’re reading this you may be wondering, why do you need specific trail running gear?